Errors and messages#

 ....

 There is another assertion Assert which works similarly, except that it is always active.
 This function is placed in locations which should technically be impossible for a user to reach.
-It outputs the stinging message:
+It outputs the following message:

 Congratulations !!
 You have generated a Zebulon critical error